Legal Translators for International Arbitration

 In this recent case, the parties CEEG, a Chinese seller of solar products; and Lumos, a U.S. buyer of solar products, entered into a “co-branding” agreement and a sales agreement.

-The sales agreement, written in English, provided for arbitration of disputes but did not designate a language to be used at arbitration.
+The sales agreement, written only in English and not in Simplified Chinese, provided for arbitration of disputes but did not designate a language to be used at arbitration.
 The co-branding agreement, which was considered an “umbrella agreement,” however, included a clause specifying English as the relevant language for the parties.
 Notably, all of the communications between the parties were in English.

 When the parties hit a snag with a defective goods claim, the Chinese seller instituted an arbitration proceeding under the sales agreement, not the co-branding agreement.
 The notice of arbitration was in Chinese.
 The U.S. buyer, claiming that it needed more time to translate the Chinese arbitration documents and hire Chinese counsel missed the 15-day deadline imposed by the Chinese arbitration panel.